 The screening was also the World Premiere performance of a newly scored piece for the film’s finale.
 Danny Elfman wrote a new ending to play from the end of Alice’s Theme to the very end of the credits.
 We were the first people to hear it!

-It was a wonderful evening for us and once again, we got to see the great man himself Mr Danny Elfman on stage at the end which made the whole evening even more special.
+It was a wonderful evening and once again, I got to see the great man himself Mr Danny Elfman on stage at the end which made the whole evening even more special.
 I have posted some photos below for you.
 Next year they're showing ET and Raiders of the Lost Ark so I highly recommend getting tickets!